merenlab/anvio/anvio/docs/artifacts/contigs-db.md

 The information a contigs database contains about its sequences include the positions of open reading frames, tetra-nucleotide frequencies, functional and taxonomic annotations, information on individual nucleotide or amino acid positions, and more.

+Contigs databases will be created using **%(anvi-gen-contigs-database)s.** Then they must be populated with information.

 **Key programs that populate an anvi'o contigs database with essential information** include %(anvi-run-hmms)s, %(anvi-run-scg-taxonomy)s, and %(anvi-scan-trnas)s.

 Once an anvi'o contigs database is generated and populated with information, it is **always a good idea to run %(anvi-display-contigs-stats)s** to see a numerical summary of its contents.